 Spend wisely

-Financial responsibility does not only entail saving, it is also about making wise decisions about spending.
-Teach kids to find the right balance between spending and saving; they should weigh different options before making a purchase.
+Financial responsibility does not only entail saving; it is also about making wise decisions about spending.
+Teach kids to find the right balance between spending and saving.
+They should weigh different options before making a purchase.
 This will enable them to make informed spending decisions.

 Discussing needs vs wants

 Furthermore, utilise every opportunity to teach financial responsibility, including when you have made mistakes.
 Sometimes mistakes are inevitable; it can be a wrong investment, inaccurate projections, or just financial decisions that become unfavourable.
 These experiences can become wonderful opportunities to learn and, invariably, teach.
-Instead of shying away from them, discuss mistakes openly with children, this will help them build resilience and better manage financial upheavals that may occur later in life.
+Instead of shying away from them, discuss mistakes openly with children.
+It will help them build resilience and better manage financial upheavals that may occur later in life.

 As children grow older, it becomes imperative to introduce them to the value of making investments and teach them about stocks, bonds, and mutual funds.
 Although a savings account is a stable and safe option for money management, taking calculated risks in the form of investments is also an aspect of financial responsibility.
 Teaching them early about investments broadens their understanding of the financial world and helps them make informed decisions in the future.
 However, keep it simple and relevant to their age.